Testicular cancer care in San Antonio, Texas

 - A heavy sensation in the scrotum

-- Unexplained pain or aching in the groin
+- Unexplained pain or discomfort in the groin